Myth and Legend in Literature and Art

 In all my searching since I have never seen another copy of this specimen book, and there is no mention of its existence in any literature that I can find.
 Whilst improbable, it is not impossible that this may be a single copy, or certainly one of a small number as these were not for public ownership.
 Below are a number of photographs of the specimen book.

-In completion the series is made up of twelve volumes that cover a tremendous range of traditions and localities.
+In completion the series is made up of fifteen volumes that cover a tremendous range of traditions and localities.
 The sheer volume of information that this series contains makes any edition of these books a worthwhile addition to any library.
 Many modern day reissues of these books are available and affordable although of an expected lower quality.
 The art plates that these books contain have become a staple in hundreds of books that have followed since, as has the texts themselves, being prolifically referenced in more recent works.

 I have done my best to only present accurate and verifiable details here, with speculation being clearly stated as such.
 If any readers know of any other sources of information regarding these books then please do get in touch using the contact form on this website.
 I hope you have enjoyed this little insight into what has been an interesting journey of discovery so far.